biolab/orange3/doc/visual-programming/source/widgets/visualize/mosaicdisplay.rst

 Example
 -------

-We loaded the *Titanic* data set and connected it to the **Mosaic Display** widget.
+We loaded the *titanic* data set and connected it to the **Mosaic Display** widget.
 We decided to focus on two variables, namely status, sex and survival.
 We colored the interiors according to Pearson residuals in order to demonstrate the difference between observed and fitted values.

 .. figure:: images/Mosaic-Display-Example.png